The men’s tennis team captured its first NCAA Division III national championship with a 5-3 victory over Emory University May 15 in Lewiston, Maine.

 The Bears (21-4) made it 2-0 as junior Nirmal Choradia and sophomore John Watts defeated Mark Boren and Hardy Ehlers at No. 2 doubles, 8-4.
-Choradia and Watts are 4-0 since being paired up May 4 in the third round of the tournament.
+Choradia and Watts went 4-0 since being paired up May 4 in the third round of the tournament.

 Emory captured its lone point in doubles as Oliver Lopp and Michael Kaufman posted an 8-5 win over the freshman tandem of Isaac Stein and Max Woods at No. 3.
-The loss for Stein and Woods dropped them to 9-2 this season, and snapped their four-match winning streak.

 Goodwin, ranked 20th in singles, evened the match with a 6-4, 6-3 upset victory at No. 1 over Watts, the top-ranked player in Division III.
-Goodwin also defeated Watts, 3-6, 7-6, 6-4 at the UAA Championship on April 27 in Atlanta, Ga.

 Hoeland pushed WUSTL’s lead to 4-3 with a 3-6, 6-4, 6-4 come-from-behind victory over Ehlers.
-The win for Hoeland was his 11th-straight, and improved his overall record to 19-6.
+The win for Hoeland was his 11th straight and improved his overall record to 19-6.